-- Select a child from the list - Buy gift specified on ornament (new, not used). - Bring unwrapped gift to the church in the refectory after Mass no later than Dec.
-14 with a tag with the name of the child and code attached.
+- Select a child from the list (it will have an orphan's age, gender, code and wish on it). - Buy gift specified on ornament (new, not used). - Bring unwrapped gift to the church in the refectory after Mass no later than Dec.
+18 with a tag with the name of the child and code attached.

-Please see Fr.
-Juan or Mary Beth after Mass every Sunday to be assigned to a child or deliver your gift.
+Please see Mary Beth after Mass every Sunday to be assigned to a child or deliver your gift.